stefan-hoeck/idris2-sop/src/Doc/Intro.md

     i1 == i2 && n1 == n2 && d1 == d2 && p1 == p2
 ```

-OK, that was rather boring, and - even worse - error prone.
+OK, that was rather boring, and - even worse - error-prone.
 Sure, Idris helps
 us writing these kind of definitions by case splitting values for us,
 but it usually can't find the desired implementation for us: The types
 are not specific enough.